Nexusoft/NexusInterface/docs/Tritium_Upgrade_FAQ.md

 Not at this time, however nexus supports these functions.

+#### Where is my encryption?

+On the chain!
+With sigchains your encryption is on the chain, no need to encrypt your wallet.

 #### What is changing with Trust and Stake?

 In order to stake and get trust you must use the new Tritium system.
 On your first start up of the wallet you will be presented our migration tool so that you may migrate your balance off your wallet.dat and on to your sig chain.
 Once this is complete, verify the amount you would like to stake is in your `Trust` account then enable that amount to be staked by using the adjust stake button.
 You may have to wait for your Genesis transaction to be confirmed before staking will be enabled.